SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 just like it has different sizes of integers.
 If you don't need to specify an exact size, use `Double`.
 Otherwise,
-use the type whose name includes the needed size, such as `Float16` or `Float80`.
+use the type that includes the needed size in its name, such as `Float16` or `Float80`.
 Following common terminology for floating-point math, `Float` uses 32 bits and `Double` uses 64 bits.
 You can also write these types as `Float32` or `Float64`.
 For example,
 graphics code often uses `Float` to match the GPU's fastest data type.
-Some floating-point types are only supported by certain platforms, but `Float` and `Double` are available on all platforms.
+Some floating-point types are supported by only certain platforms, but `Float` and `Double` are available on all platforms.

-Floating-point numbers let you work with both very small and very large numbers, but can't represent every possible value in that range.
+Floating-point numbers let you work with very small and very large numbers, but can't represent every possible value in that range.
 Unlike integer calculations,
 which always produce an exact result,